ctuning/ck-object-detection/docker/object-detection-tf-py.tensorrt.ubuntu-18.04/README.md

     "
 ```
 Here, we run inference on 50 images on the CPU using the quantized SSD-MobileNet model.

 **NB:** This is equivalent to the default run command:
 ```bash
 $ ck run docker:object-detection-tf-py.tensorrt.ubuntu-18.04
 ```

-To perform inference on the GPU, add the `--runtime=nvidia` flag:
+To run inference on the GPU, add the `--runtime=nvidia` flag:

 ```bash
 $ docker run --runtime=nvidia --rm ctuning/object-detection-tf-py.tensorrt.ubuntu-18.04 \